cytechmobile/buddymeet/readme.txt

 * width: The width of the embedded window.
 * height: The height of the embedded window.
 * start_audio_only: Start the meet with the microphone only enabled and the camera off.
-* film_strip_only: Start the meet in film strip only mode.
+* film_strip_only: Start the meet in filmstrip only mode.
 * disable_video_quality_label: Disable the video quality indicator.
+* mobile_open_in_browser: Launch the meet directly within the browser in mobile devices without opening the jitsi mobile app.
 * user: The user to display.
-Leave empty to automatically set the display name of the logged in user.
+Leave empty to automatically set the display name of the logged-in user.
 * avatar: The url with the avatar to display.
 Leave empty to automatically set the avatar of the logged in user.
 * settings: A csv with the Jitsi Meet settings to get enabled.
 For the available options check [here](https://github.com/jitsi/jitsi-meet/blob/master/interface_config.js#L57)
 * toolbar: A csv with the Jitsi Meet toolbar options to get enabled.
 For the available options check [here](https://github.com/jitsi/jitsi-meet/blob/master/interface_config.js#L49).